-You may have been asked to come to a “Pre-operative Assessment” appointment.
-We also do telephone assessments where a nurse will ring your parent or carer.
+You may have been asked to come to visit us for a “Pre-operative Assessment” appointment or have an appointment on the telephone.
+A nurse will see you or the nurse will call your parent or carer.

 Pre-operative assessment is a really important way for us to find out all about you and for you to find out about what happens at Plymouth Children’s Theatres.
 At a pre-op assessment appointment one of our nurses will make sure we know all about your general health so that we can make sure your anaesthetic, operation or test is exactly right for you.
 Please bring any medicines you usually take with you to pre-op assessment.